AlephAlpha/rlifesrc/tui/README_en.md

 “Automatic” in the search order means that it will start from the shorter side, i.e., start from the columns if there are more columns than rows, from the rows if there are more rows than columns.
 When the world is square and the diagonal width is not larger than width of the world, it would choose diagonal.

 Diagonal search order requires  that the world is square.

+The following levels are supported when skipping boring patterns:

+* `trivial`：Only skips trivial (empty) patterns;
+* `stable`：Skips stable patterns when period > 1;
+* `subposci`：Skips stable patterns, and oscillators whose actual periods are smaller than the given period;
+* `subpship`：Skips stable patterns, and oscillators and spaceships whose actual periods are smaller than the given period;
+* `sym`：Skips all the above, and symmetric patterns which are invariant under the current transformation.
+For example, skips patterns with `D2|` symmetry when the transformation is `F|`.

 ### CLI